henrikengelbrink/se35-docs/README.md

 <br/>

 ## 2. Design patterns
 Design patterns in software development are standardized solutions for common problems that occur during the development process.
 They help to structure your code and make it easier to maintain because you reduce replicated code.

+I have implemented most of these patterns in the [device-service repository](https://github.com/henrikengelbrink/se35-device-service).

 ### 2.1 Creational patterns
 Creational patterns provide functionalities and solutions to create objects.
-Most of these patterns are implemented in the [device-service repository](https://github.com/henrikengelbrink/se35-device-service).

 #### 2.1.1 Factory Method
 The Factory Method pattern uses a single method to create objects of a specific interface instead of using the constructor directly.
 If you add another class that implements the interface at a later point of the project you don't need to change code in a lot of places but you only have to update the factory method to create objects of this new class.
 The factory method itself determines the specific class to create during the runtime.